Patsy Reddy: Career

+Reddy was on the board of Ansett New Zealand for a few months in early 1988 representing the interests of Brierley Investments, until the New Zealand shareholdings were sold to Ansett Australia.
+When Air New Zealand was sold in 1989 to a consortium headed by Brierley Investments, Reddy was appointed to the board to represent the interests of Brierley Investments.
+In 1992, the boards of the ten largest New Zealand companies were analysed, and only two women were among the 89 board members: Reddy on Air New Zealand, and Kerrin Vautier on Fletcher Challenge.
+Reddy reflected in an interview why so few women were on company boards, and why she predicted this to change to 25% female membership by the end of the century.

 Reddy served as chair of the New Zealand Film Commission and Education Payroll Ltd and was a director of Payments NZ Ltd and Active Equity Holdings Ltd. She was a chief Crown negotiator for Treaty of Waitangi settlements and a lead reviewer for the Performance Improvement Framework for the State Services Commission.
 She was also the deputy chair of the New Zealand Transport Agency.
-Other directorships included Telecom Corporation of New Zealand Ltd, SKYCITY Entertainment Group, New Zealand Post and Air New Zealand.
+Other directorships included Telecom Corporation of New Zealand Ltd, SKYCITY Entertainment Group, and New Zealand Post.

 In 2016, Reddy and Sir Michael Cullen collaborated on an independent report to the New Zealand government reviewing legislation covering the country's intelligence agencies.
 Their report was released on 9 March 2016, two weeks before Reddy's appointment as governor-general was publicly announced.
 The report recommended expanding the Government Communications Security Bureau's rights to monitor the personal communications of New Zealanders, and was met with some controversy.

 Reddy was also involved in a number of non-governmental organisations, particularly in the arts and gender equality.
 She was one of the founding members in 2009 of Global Women New Zealand, a group of prominent women who advocate for inclusion and diversity in leadership.

 In December 2022, she was elected chair of New Zealand Rugby.

 In December 2024 she was appointed to the board of the Malaghan Institute of Medical Research.

 On 9 December 2024, Dame Patsy took over as chair of the Climate Change Commission from Rod Carr.